shakanand/read-delta.io-tables-using-synapse-sql-serverless/readme.md

 ```

-If you want to try the below query with your own delta tables, please note that you need to find the below ADLS gen2 path and replace it with your folder path (in 3 places)
+If you want to try the below query with your own delta tables, you need to change the path as below (in 3 places)
+    * In the outer query (1 replacement),  replace the path to the parquet files
+    * In the inner query (2 replacements), replace the path to the .JSON metadata files

 https://tpchdata.dfs.core.windows.net/zztest/Delta_SUPPLIER